digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/tutorial/transformations.md

   </div>

-- Now we will transform the returned data using Python that will append a new key in the returned data called `user` and that user will have the value from the exposed global variables of ToolJet which is `globals.currentUser.email`
+- Now we will transform the returned data using Python that will append a new key in the returned data called `user` and that user will have the value from the exposed global variables of JumpStart which is `globals.currentUser.email`
   ```python
   return list(map(lambda item: {**item, "user": f"{globals['currentUser']['email']}"}, data))
   ```